wraithgar/moonboots_hapi/README.md

 The app by default will serve on all requests unless you pass in an _appPath_ option

+js and css paths will default to _appPath_ if it is defined, and will default to _app.js_ and _app.css_ respectively otherwise.

 ```js
 var Hapi = require('hapi');
 var HapiSession = require('hapi-session');